We ride all alone from the battlefield

 Naught does the king know about the witches prophecies

-and the ambitions of the Thane of Glamis and Cawdor Naught does he fear
+ambitions of the Thane of Glamis and Cawdor Naught does he fear

 as he in best spirits approaches the stronghold of Macbeth.